-Eliot, op. cit., p. xvi.

-Fiedler, "Duplicious Twain," op. cit., p.
+164 Eliot, op. cit., p. xvi.
+165 Spengemann, op. cit., p.
+41. 166 Fiedler, "Duplicious Twain," op. cit., p.
 248.

-Life to him seemed hollow, and existence but a burden.
-167 Although this passage has a certain irony about it, it calls attention to the narrator, as Twain always does when he uses a personal view point.
-In Tom Sawyer, the narrator removes emphasis from the boy's point of view.
-168 Although he still uses the old genteel descriptions in Tom Sawyer which are part of the persona's view, the mode of the boy's world does come through clearly at times.
-169 Essentially, Tom Sawyer is traditional in form, but, as Gerber points out, it is a blend of the two points of view of the traditional adult and the boy.
-170 The two view points are often found very close together. describing a sunrise.
-Twain starts, "Not a leaf stirred; not a sound intruded upon great Nature's meditation. . . . marvel of Nature shaking off sleep and going to work unfolded itself to the musing boy."
-The rhetoric is sentimental and trite, but soon the description comes down from its loftiness and begins to show specific events and details close to the boy.
-Tom.
-Here the language used to describe things becomes much more natural; the narrative continues, "A little green
+Life to him seemed hollow, and existence but a burden.167 Although this passage has a certain irony about it, it calls attention to the narrator, as Twain always does when he uses a personal view point.
+In Tom Sawyer, the narrator removes emphasis from the boy's point of view.168 Although he still uses the old genteel descriptions in Tom Sawyer which are part of the persona's view, the mode of the boy's world does come through clearly at times.169 Essentially, Tom Sawyer is traditional in form, but, as Gerber points out, it is a blend of the two points of view of the traditional adult and the boy.170 The two view points are often found very close together.
+In describing a sunrise, Twain starts, "Not a leaf stirred; not a sound intruded upon great Nature's meditation. . . .
+The marvel of Nature shaking off sleep and going to work unfolded itself to the musing boy."171 The rhetoric is sentimental and trite, but soon the description comes down from its loftiness and begins to show specific events and details close to the boy, Tom.
+Here the language used to describe things becomes much more natural; the narrative continues, "A little green worm came crawling over a dewy leaf, lifting two thirds of its body into the air from time to time and 'sniffing around,' then proceeding again--for he was measuring, Tom said. . . .
+"172 Although this passage is not dialogue, Twain shows the pressures of the boy's view point clearly.
+As the point of view centers on Tom, the description, except for the dewy leaf, becomes much more lively and original.
+As Blair states of this section,

-Samuel Clemens, The Adventures of Tom Sawyer, p.
-13.

-Marx, op. cit., p.
-135.

-Clemens, Tom Sawyer, op. cit., p.
+167Samuel Clemens, The Adventures of Tom Sawyer, p.
+13. 168Gerber, "Point of View," op. cit., p.
+144. 169Marx, op. cit., p.
+135. 170Gerber, "Point of View," op. cit., p.
+156. 171Clemens, Tom Sawyer, op. cit., p.
 115.

-If the earlier passage misses the contrived "prettiness" and "artiness" of a Victorian description, it barely does so; but the latter passage appears to have no more concern with prettiness and artiness than Huck does.
-173
+If the earlier passage misses the contrived "prettiness" and "artiness" of a Victorian description, it barely does so; but the latter passage appears to have no more concern with prettiness and artiness than Huck does.173

-When the boy's view manifests itself in Tom Sawyer, it does so in the form of more directness, better observation, increased dialogue, and better manipulation of events for climax.
-174 By comparison, the vernacular persona point of view of Huckleberry Finn has all the clearness of the best passages in Tom Sawyer and a great deal more unity.
+When the boy's view manifests itself in Tom Sawyer, it does so in the form of more directness, better observation, increased dialogue, and better manipulation of events for climax.174 By comparison, the vernacular persona point of view of Huckleberry Finn has all the clearness of the best passages in Tom Sawyer and a great deal more unity.

 A host of critics have commented on the value of the first person point of view to Twain's writing.
-Gerber says that it "almost magically" discourages Twain from doing what he does poorly and encourages him to do what he does well.
-175
+Gerber says that it "almost magically" discourages Twain from doing what he does poorly and encourages him to do what he does well.175